amirsadriofficial/amirsadriofficial/README.md

 I am a frontend developer with more than 2 year of experience.
 From the very beginning of my activity until today, because of my great interest in this field, I wanted to gain a lot of knowledge and experience in this field.
-Experience working with Javascript, Typescript, ReactJS, React Native, Redux, Next.js and similar technologies in different teams and companies is the basis of my work in this field.
+Experience working with Javascript, Typescript, React, React Native, Redux, Next.js and similar technologies in different teams and companies is the basis of my work in this field.

 <hr />